siddharth2011/siddharth2011.github.io/README.md

 ### Experience
 - Graduate Teaching Assistant - Software Validation Verification and Testing Aug 2022 - Jul 2023
-Arizona State University Tempe, Arizona, USA
- - Assisting Dr. Tuzmen in teaching, grading the assignments, and preparing and revamping teaching materials for a class of 125+ students for 2 consecutive terms.
+Arizona State University Tempe, Arizona, USA --Assisting Dr. Tuzmen in teaching, grading the assignments, and preparing and revamping teaching materials for a class of 125+ students for 2 consecutive terms.
  - Conducted weekly office hours to give guidance to grad students on various topics like Specification-based testing, and structural-based testing.